Fold change

-This formulation is sometimes called the relative change.

 Fold changes in genomics and bioinformatics

 In the field of genomics (and more generally in bioinformatics), the modern usage is to define fold change in terms of ratios, and not by the alternative definition.

 However, log-ratios are often used for analysis and visualization of fold changes.
 The logarithm to base 2 is most commonly used, as it is easy to interpret, e.g. a doubling in the original scaling is equal to a log_{2} fold change of 1, a quadrupling is equal to a log_{2} fold change of 2 and so on.
 Conversely, the measure is symmetric when the change decreases by an equivalent amount e.g. a halving is equal to a log_{2} fold change of −1, a quartering is equal to a log_{2} fold change of −2 and so on.
 This leads to more aesthetically pleasing plots, as exponential changes are displayed as linear and so the dynamic range is increased.
 For example, on a plot axis showing log_{2} fold changes, an 8-fold increase will be displayed at an axis value of 3 (since 2^{3} = 8).
-However, there is no mathematical reason to only use logarithm to base 2, and due to many discrepancies in describing the log_{2} fold changes in gene/protein expression, a new term "loget" has been proposed.